newinnovations/PDFium-rs/README.md

 ### No Lifetime Complexity

 Unlike other implementations, this crate doesn't impose lifetimes on structs representing documents, pages, bitmaps, and other structures.
 This makes integration into your application much simpler - you can store these objects wherever you need them without fighting the borrow checker.
+They are even clonable.
 This makes it ideal for interactive use cases, such as PDF viewers, editors, and other real-time applications.

 ### Access to the full C API without `unsafe` Functions